 You forget to authenticate tools used for email outreach

 You may team up with a trusted and authenticated Email Service Provider (ESP).
-However, if you fail to authenticate other email deliverability tools, spam filters will be triggered and will prevent you from sending emails to subscribers.
+However, if you fail to authenticate other email deliverability tools, spam filter gateways will be triggered and will prevent you from sending emails to subscribers.

 Quick pro-tip from Folderly: always remember to authenticate not only your ESP but also the cold email outreach tool you use for your email campaigns.